DISSERTATION - 2022/3

 • The first piece of assessment is due roughly towards the end of the autumn semester

-• The second piece of assessment is due some time after the Easter break
+• The second piece of assessment is due after the Easter break

 Formative assessment and feedback